MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bootcfg-copy.md

 ---
 title: bootcfg copy
-description: "Windows Commands topic for **bootcfg copy** - Makes a copy of an existing boot entry, to which you can add command-line options." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bootcfg copy** - Makes a copy of an existing boot entry, to which you can add command-line options. ms.custom: na ms.prod: windows-server ms.reviewer: na